ionic-team/ionic-site/docs/guide/installation.md

 ## Configure Platforms

 Now, we need to tell ionic that we want to enable the iOS and Android platforms.
-Note: if you are on Windows, leave out the iOS platform:
+Note: unless you are on MacOS, leave out the iOS platform:

 ```bash
 $ ionic platform ios